-Finally, remember hepatitis C is spread through blood-to-blood contact.
+Finally, remember hepatitis C is transmitted through blood-to-blood contact.
 Thus for transmission to take place, blood containing the virus must enter the bloodstream of another person.
-In the ordinary course of life, hepatitis C is not easily caught, however, it is worth thinking about any instances in which blood-to-blood contact may take place and subsequently take appropriate precautions.
+In the ordinary course of life, hepatitis C is not easily transmitted, however, it is worth thinking about any instances in which blood-to-blood contact may take place and subsequently take appropriate precautions.

-Hepatitis C cannot be caught from sharing hugs, kisses, food, cups, gym equipment, office space or public transport.
-There is no risk of contracting hepatitis C from a mosquito or other blood-sucking insects.
+There is no risk contracting hepatitis C from a mosquito or other blood-sucking insects.

 Preventing the Spread of Hepatitis C

 People with hepatitis C can take simple precautions to